brave/brave-core/README.md

 [![Build Status](https://travis-ci.org/brave/brave-extension.svg?branch=master)](https://travis-ci.org/brave/brave-extension)

-> Chromium extension providing custom Brave functionality.
+> Experiment moving part of the Brave UI into an extension for use in Brave only (Not Chrome, it will use APIs not available in Chrome)

 ## Installation